ept-team/sf-24-ctf/writeups/Reversing/Secure Pass Vault/NorskeNøkkelsnikere/README.md

 ## Introduction to the challenge
 The attachment to the challenge is a dll file.
 I always open this first in DnSpy for the low hanging fruit.
 DnSpy decompiles IL code to almost 1:1 of source code.
 It doesn't include the variable names inside functions unless it's a dll built for debugging.

-I get greeted with this in DnSpy after opening the Dll and I start looking through what the file contains.
+I get greeted with this in DnSpy after opening the dll and I start looking through what the file contains.

 ![VaultServer](VaultServerInDnSpy.png)